-This site is provided by the U.S. Government’s Social Security Administration, which tracks the popularity of baby names through the decades.
+This baby names site is provided by the U.S. Government’s Social Security Administration, which tracks the popularity of baby names through the decades.
 From this page, you can use the drop-down menu box to select the decade, back to the 1880s, which will then display, in order of popularity, the names of American babies born during the decade.
 For example, “John” and “Mary” were the most-often bestowed names during every decade between the 1880s and 1910s.

-This site is offered by Canada’s Global Television Network, and has an interesting interactive way to look up the historical popularity of Canadian names in Ontario.
+Canada’s Global Television Network‘s website has an interesting interactive way to look up the historical popularity of Canadian names in Ontario.
 There is a box called “Searchable Interactive: Ontario Girls’ Names, 1917-2020.”
 You can then enter a girl’s name and the site will display a line graph showing the name’s popularity during that time span.
 If you continue to search for more names, the lines for the previous searches will remain on the graph, allowing comparison.
 There is a separate box for searching boys’ names.
 The site draws its data from the Ministry of Government Services.

-This section of the “Essential Baby” website is offered by Fairfax Media, an Australian media company that published the Sydney Morning Herald, among other newspapers.
+The Australian baby names section of the “Essential Baby” website is offered by Fairfax Media, an Australian media company that published the Sydney Morning Herald, among other newspapers.
 This page is aimed at couples searching for current baby names, but there is a way to look at Australian names back to 1930.
 In the column on the right, under “Today’s Top 10 Baby Names” there is a place where you can click on a particular year.
 Pick any of the years, and the next page will offer, on the left-hand side, a list of years back to 1930 that will rank Australian baby names in order of popularity.
 “Margaret” and “John” were the most popular in 1930, for example.
 The site doesn’t specify where it draws its data from, just that it uses “official stats.”

-this sNordic Names by Judith Pfaff offers this site about Nordic names.
+this sNordic Names by Judith Pfaff offers many suggestions.
 If you scroll down to the category “Ancient names,” you can select from Old Norse, Danish or Swedish names.
 The page offers a bibliography tab listing the sources she used to compile the names on her site.